 Choosing to accept Christís sacrifice and enter into a relationship with God is what both provides us with a purpose here on Earth and secures an eternity in "Heaven" with God.
 Failing to accept that sacrifice would appear to leave us pretty directionless and meaningless on Earth, and will result in an eternity in "Hell", separated from God.
 And so a decision needs to be made: and I believe itís the most important that one will ever make.

 All of the above may sound like a preposterous explanation or conclusion.
-And perhaps thatís not surprising, since any proposed answer to the question of why weíre alive is bound to be pretty mindblowing for our limited human brains.
+And perhaps thatís not surprising, since any proposed answer to the question of why weíre alive is bound to be pretty mindblowing.

 Personally, understanding more about my purpose and destiny has been very exciting and liberating.
 And, whilst having a "relationship" with God is something thatís fairly hard to explain, especially in this rather scientific and logical document, I can attest to multiple times when Iíve prayed to God and he has responded very specifically and clearly - in ways which would otherwise have been incredibly unlikely coincidences.